 Vernon’s present site was purchased by congregation members in 1908 where they would begin constructing a new home for their community.
 According to the church history, the church was heavily damaged during the 1921 Tulsa Race Massacre.
 Following the destruction, the congregation grew and rebuilt.
 The main church building was completed in 1928 and serves as a remarkable demonstration of the perseverance and fortitude of the Greenwood community.

-Mt Zion Baptist
+Front Of The Mt Zion Baptist Church

 Mount Zion Baptist Church exterior.